-Digidesign plug-ins are authorized using the iLok USB Smart Key from PACE Anti-Piracy.
+Digidesign plug-ins are authorized using the iLok USB Smart Key (iLok) from PACE Anti-Piracy.

 The iLok is similar to a dongle, but unlike a dongle, it is designed to securely authorize multiple software applications from a variety of software developers.

-One iLok USB Smart Key is included with Pro Tools|HD core systems.
-This key can hold over 100 authorizations for all your iLok-enabled software.
-Once a software authorization is added to an iLok USB Smart Key, you can use the iLok to authorize that software on any computer.
-(For more information, see the iLok Usage Guide.)
+This key can hold over 100 authorizations for all of your iLok-enabled software.
+Once an iLok is authorized for a given piece of software, you can use the iLok to authorize that software on any computer.